 4. Mailfence

-The privacy laws in central Europe are strong, hence why all of the Gmail alternatives on this list are German or Swiss.
+The privacy laws in central Europe are strong, hence why the companies listed above are based in Germany or Switzerland.
 Belgium also has robust laws on privacy, and it’s the location for Mailfence.

 You’ll use this solution within the browser, much like Gmail itself.
 However, it looks a lot like Outlook, especially with its blue color scheme.
 This is where the similarities end though, as Mailfence provides a number of security-focused features: